-Choosing Switch Plates: You can use metal, plastic, wood, mirrored glass or ceramic wall plates, however the best adhesion will be to metal.
-We recommend starting with these paintable Metal White Switch Plates.
+You can use metal, plastic, wood, mirrored glass or ceramic wall plates, however the best adhesion will be to metal.

-Finish Coat: For a finish, use an acrylic clear coat, spray on Varathane such as Flecto Diamond Finish Varathane, or liquid varnish such as waterbased Delta Ceramacoat Gloss Interior Varnish.
+- Finish Coat - For a protective finish, use an acrylic clear coat, spray on Varathane such as Flecto Diamond Finish Varathane, or liquid varnish such as waterbased Delta Ceramacoat Gloss Interior Varnish.
 These will provide a hard surface that will help maintain the finish and allow for easy cleaning as needed.

 Instructions for Painting Light Switch Wall Plate Covers

-Finishing Steps for Painting Switchplates or Outlet Covers You'll want to seal your wall plates with a clear, durable protective finish such as Varathane or liquid varnish.
+You'll want to seal your painted wall plates & screws with a clear, durable protective finish such as Varathane or liquid varnish.